mrdannael/genum-openapi/README.md

 ## :mega: Goals

-1. Handle JSON schemas
-2. Fetching schema from remote resource (with Auth header if needed)
+1. Fetching schema from remote resource (with Auth header if needed)
-3. Parsing multiple schemas at once (with globbing)
+2. Parsing multiple schemas at once (with globbing)

 ## :couple_with_heart: Contributing